frederic-perez/AmE-dictionary/data/dictionary.md

 __so-so__ _adj_ :two::hammer: _The glass business was a so-so money maker._
 __soap opera__
 __soap-spuds__ _n_
-__soapbox<sup>1</sup>__ _n_ :four::astonished: A platform raised above the surrounding level to give prominence to the person on it. _Syn_ dais, podium, pulpit, rostrum, stump, ambo _The author ascended the soapbox and began to read from his latest novel._
+__soapbox<sup>1</sup>__ _n_ :five::astonished: A platform raised above the surrounding level to give prominence to the person on it. _Syn_ dais, podium, pulpit, rostrum, stump, ambo _The author ascended the soapbox and began to read from his latest novel._ _Stan Lee’s soapbox._
 __soapbox<sup>2</sup>__ _v informal_ :two::hammer:
 __soar__ _vi_ :two: __2__ To increase or improve suddenly above the normal or usual level: _Sales soared.
 Our spirits soared._ _Syn_ rise
 __soaring__ _adj_ Ascending to a level markedly higher than the usual: _soaring fuel costs; the soaring spires of the cathedral._ _Soaring ceilings._